salest/assignment-webapp/README.md

 ## How to try
 (We assume you have already set up firebase CLI.
 If not check https://firebase.google.com/docs/cli)
 Build and run project:
-- inside functions folder run npm run build & firebase emulators:start to test in emulator environment
+- inside functions folder run `npm run build` & `firebase emulators:start` to test in emulator environment

+Note: no need to deploy.
+Just run locally using firebase emulator is fine

-## Assgingment
+## Assigngment
+Task: Create functions which allow following behaviours
+- store robot maintenance report data
+- get maintenance data of specified store
+- update specified amount of time to WorkTime.Maintenance for a specific store
+- get maintenance data for a specified data range

+Note: you can find the initial data to load in firestore under `ChartJsExample/wwwroot/sample-data/reports.json`

 ## Notes:
 - If you have any question to proceed the assignment, feel free to ask on slack